MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/get-started-prompt-flow.md

 ## Test and evaluate

 After the flow runs successfully with a single row of data, test whether it performs well with a large set of data.
-You can run a bulk test and choose some evaluation methods, and then check the results.
+You can run a bulk test and optionally add an evaluation flow, and then check the results.

 You need to prepare test data first.
 Azure Machine Learning supports CSV, TSV, and JSONL file formats for data.

 - Go to GitHub and download [data.csv](https://github.com/Azure/azureml-assets/blob/main/assets/promptflow/data/web-classification/data.csv), the golden dataset for the Web Classification sample.

-Use the **Batch run & Evaluate** wizard to submit a batch run and optionally to select an evaluation method.
+Use the **Batch run & Evaluate** wizard to configure and submit a batch run and optionally an evaluation method.
 Evaluation methods are also flows, which use Python or LLM to calculate metrics like accuracy and relevance score.

 1. Select **Evaluate** from the top menu of your flow authoring page.

 1. On the **Basic settings** screen, change the **Run display name** if desired, add an optional **Run description** and **Tags**, and then select **Next**.

-1. On the **Batch run settings** screen of the **Batch run & Evaluate** wizard, select **Add new data**.
+1. On the **Batch run settings** screen, select **Add new data**.
 On the **Add data** screen, provide a **Name** for the dataset, select **Browse** to upload the *data.csv* file you downloaded, and then select **Add**.

    After you upload the data, or if your workspace has another dataset you want to use, search for and choose the dataset from the dropdown list to preview the first five rows.